google/rekall/docs/Manual/Plugins/Incoming/AFF4Export.md

 ---
 abstract: Exports all the streams in an AFF4 Volume.
 args: {dump_dir: Path suitable for dumping files.
-(Required), regex: 'Regex of filenames
+(Required), regex: 'One or more
-    to dump.
+    Regex of filenames to dump. (type: ArrayStringParser)

-    * Default: .', volume: Volume to list.}
+    * Default: .+', volume: Volume to list.}
 class_name: AFF4Export
 epydoc: rekall.plugins.tools.aff4acquire.AFF4Export-class.html
 layout: plugin